aldum/learnyouanelm.github.io/pages/05-recursion.md

 lot of if else statements to test for edge conditions.
 Here, we simply put them out as patterns.
 So the first edge condition says that if the list is empty, crash!
 Makes sense because what's the maximum of an empty list?
 I don't know.
-Note that you shouldn't normally use the Debug.crash function in your code.
+Note that you shouldn't normally use the Debug.todo function in your code.
 A better way would be to use the Maybe type, which we will see more info on later.
 Elm's built in List.maximum function uses the Maybe type here instead of crashing.
 The second pattern also lays out an edge condition.
 It says that if it's the singleton list, just give back the only element.

 Now the third pattern is where the action happens.
 We use pattern